 Dear Gentle Reader,

-Thank you all for reading and supporting The Nicaragua Dispatch.
+So until we meet again, thank you for reading and supporting The Nicaragua Dispatch.